5 Great Money Apps for Kids

 If your child is doing chores at home — and most children should — then giving them an allowance can be a hassle.
 You may not have the cash on hand each week, they’ll forget to do the chores or collect their money, and little hands can easily lose cash.

 I’ve had a difficult time keeping my daughter updated on doing her chores.
 This is mostly because we don’t have a good accounting method to guarantee their completion or payment.

 Allowance & Chores Bot helps solve these problems.
 Parents set chores on the app, which lets them see when chores are done.
 Payment can be set up as automatic or manual.

 Instead of getting actual money that they can hold in their hands, children see an amount on their electronic device.
 If they want to buy something, a parent pays for it.
-Then the app deducts the amount from the child’s balance on the app.
+Then the app deducts the amount from the child’s balance.

 It can help create a cashless household, which isn’t such a bad thing.
-Or the app can be used to keep track of how much money a child has, leaving cash in a parent’s wallet or purse as the bank when a kid wants their allowance in cold, hard cash.
+Or you can use it to keep track of how much money a child has, leaving cash in a parent’s wallet or purse as the bank when a kid wants their allowance in cold, hard cash.

 Costs $40 per year.

-This app helps children from preschool through college to learn about money by setting up accounts for family members.
-The categories include spending, saving, investing and giving.
+This money app for kids helps children from preschool through college to learn about finance by setting up accounts for family members.
+The categories include spending, saving, investing, and giving.

 It looks like a great way to get family conversations going about good money habits, and it reinforces money behaviors that your family values.